— Museum Entrance — Édouard Beaupré — Homestead/Pioneer — Chapel — Family Research — 1st Floor Corridor — 2nd Floor Corridor —

 Room #7 – School Room – This room represents the schools of the past with the teacher in full habit; this habit was worn by the Sisters of the Cross in the earlier years.
 The Sisters lived and taught in the convent from 1914 to 1983. – Antique desks are setup ready for students, a… Continue reading School Room

-Room #8 – Hospital – In this room are displayed remnants of the Willow Bunch Union Hospital which served the community from 1946 to 1969. – This room includes a baby incubator, a metal crib, operating room table with lights, medicines and tools, and an antique wooden wheelchair.
+Room #8 – Hospital – In this room are displayed remnants of the Willow Bunch Union Hospital which served the community from 1946 to 1969. – This room includes a baby incubator, metal crib, operating room table with lights, medicines and tools, a bed that was used by boarders in the convent and an antique,… Continue reading Hospital Room

 Room #9 – Homemaker’s Room – Displayed are articles of clothing worn by our ancestors; an 1898 skirt with matching bolero and hat, a 1912 wedding dress and a beautiful display of baptismal gowns, bridesmaid’s dresses, a square dancing men and lady matching assemble, and swimwear from the pioneer days. –… Continue reading Homemaker’s Room